Skip to main content

 Why LQA Matters

-Industries like healthcare, legal, and finance require documented quality processes.
-LQA provides the audit trail.
+Healthcare, legal, and finance all require documented quality processes.
+LQA provides the audit trail regulators want to see.

-By tracking error patterns, LQA identifies systemic issues that can be addressed through training or process changes.
+By tracking error patterns — say, a translator who consistently struggles with passive constructions in German — LQA identifies specific issues you can fix through training or process changes.

 The LQA Process